sathuhebbar/WEC-SYSTEMS-REC-CRYPTO/README.md

 The stage-<number>.txt files contain the ciphers obtained at each stage.
 The final.txt file contains the final message.
 The script can be run to produce all these files.
+The script also produces some randomoutput files that we have used to proceed.
 But opening the zip will be required.